 Trained as a philosopher, he has held positions as a researcher and lecturer at the Delft University of Technology in the Netherlands, the University of Porto in Portugal, and the Institut Catholique in France.
 He has also been an associate researcher with the Fonds Ricoeur and the EHESS (School for Advanced Studies in the Social Sciences).

 He has published numerous papers and books on phenomenology, and history of contemporary philosophy.
-He is the author of The Algorithmic Unconscious.
+He is the author of Design for Entropy.
+Active Inference and Technology (MIT Press, 2026) and The Algorithmic Unconscious.
 How Psychoanalysis Helps in Understanding AI (Routledge, 2021).

 This book develops an original theoretical framework for understanding human-technology relations.
 The author’s approach, which he calls technoanalysis, analyzes artificial intelligence based on Freudian psychoanalysis, biosemiotics, and Latour’s actor-network theory.